 With a food processor, mixing the crust and the filling can be done in a matter of minutes.

-To make the crust, I start out by pulsing 2 cups of flour, ½ cup of sugar and 1 cup of butter in the food processor.
+To make the crust, I start out by pulsing 2 cups of flour, ¼ cup of sugar, 1 cup of butter and ½ teaspoon salt in the food processor.
 I mix the ingredients until the butter is evenly distributed and the mixture looks like coarse crumbs, as shown in the right photo.

 With the back of a large spoon, I evenly press the mixture onto a 9” x 13” baking dish, that has been sprayed with non-stick cooking spray, and bake it in a pre-heated 350 F oven for 15 – 17 minutes or just until lightly browned.

-Meantime, while the crust is in the oven, I blend the filling, again using the food processor, by simply adding to the bowl 4 eggs, ½ cup lemon juice ¾ cup flour and 1 ½ cups sugar.
+Meantime, while the crust is in the oven, I blend the filling, again using the food processor, by simply adding to the bowl 4 eggs, ½ cup lemon juice ¾ cup flour, 1 cup sugar and ½ teaspoon salt.
 It takes just a few seconds for the mixture to thoroughly blend.

 Here’s the crust out of the oven just half done and lightly browned.